HackBulgaria/NodeJS-1/week3/1-Who-Follows-You-Back/README.md

 ### Implementation details

 * Use the [GitHub API](https://developer.github.com/v3/) to fetch the users that a given users follow.
+* Make sure to create yourself a GitHub Application from your settings and obtain `client_id` and `client_secret`.
+This is because of API Rate Limiting - https://developer.github.com/v3/rate_limit/
+* Make calls with your `client_id` and `client_secret` in order to have `5000` requests per hour!
 * Make a module / class that takes a given GitHub username and a **depth of the social graph to build**, which uses the `graph.js` module from the previous task.

 Be sure not to build graphs with depth `>= 4` - it's going to take forever ;)